binoykr/react-admin-ui/README.md

 ## Introduction
 I am introducing the example codes for creating the Admin React Application.
-It provides Home Page, Sign in, Sign up,Dashboard, etc.
+It provides Home Page, Sign in, Sign up,Dashboard, etc. This source started for developing the react library for create the Admin UI.
+I am creating reusable components, it can be avoided the mixe of html codes and react code in our application.

 ## Run Command